 Criterium Racing is incredibly dynamic.
-Huge bursts of power at strategic points in the race commonly make the difference between hanging on and getting spit out the back.
+The ability to generate huge bursts of power at strategic points in the race can make the difference between staying in the game, and getting spit out the back.
 Strategy is crucial for crit racing and can make a huge difference in a racer's success.
-Since everyone is working so close to their physical capacity for the duration of the race, energy conservation and intelligently timing your attacks is key.
+Since everyone is working so close to their physical capacity for the duration of the race, energy conservation and intelligently timing attacks is key.

 Criterium races are characterized by short, and extremely intense anaerobic efforts.
 Repeatability is crucial since there is almost always someone attacking.
-Race know-how and the ability to read the pack will help you to "choose your battles".
+Race know-how and the ability to read the pack will help you to "choose your battles" and make your move at the right moment.

 That said, a racer with more steady-state power can leverage their sustained-power abilities to get an unlikely win from a long breakaway.